Spencer Ackerman: The Washington Independent and Attackerman

 In December 2007, Ackerman joined The Washington Independent as a senior fellow covering national security and foreign policy.
 After ending publication of Too Hot for TNR in April 2008, he started a second national security blog, called Attackerman, at ThinkProgress.
 In June 2008, Ackerman moved the blog to Firedoglake.

-In August 2009, Politico reported Ackerman was one of numerous reporters profiled by the Rendon Group, a public relations firm hired by the Pentagon to vet journalists requesting embeds with U.S. forces in Iraq.
+In August 2009, Politico reported that Ackerman was one of numerous reporters profiled by the Rendon Group, a public relations firm hired by the Pentagon to vet journalists requesting embeds with U.S. forces in Iraq.
 The requests were granted based on whether their coverage of the conflict portrayed the U.S. military in a positive light.
 The revelations prompted the military to end their contract with the firm.